bcornwellmott/octoerp/README.md

 			});
 		}
 	});

+The system will only look up items in a supplier quotation where the manufacturer's part number has been set.

 You also need to set up your API key in Octo-ERP Settings.
 There is a custom field in each supplier (under Additional Information) where you should plug